gnaudio/jabra-dotnet-easy-call-control-sample/README.md

 # Jabra SDK4 .NET - Easy Call Control Sample

-This is a .NET sample app demonstrating how to implement Easy Call Control for Jabra headset devices using the Jabra SDK4 .NET
+This is a .NET sample app demonstrating how to implement Easy Call Control for Jabra headset devices using the [Jabra SDK4 .NET](http://developer.jabra.com/sdks-and-tools/dotnet)

-> 💡 For an introduction and overview of Jabra device integration posibilities, please visit [developer.jabra.com](https://developer.jabra.com).
+> 💡 For an introduction and overview of Jabra device integration possibilities, please visit [developer.jabra.com](https://developer.jabra.com).

 ## How to run